Battery Operations in Electricity Markets: Strategic Behavior and Distortions: Three Modes of Battery Operations

-Note that quantity withholding is defined such that if the decentralized battery (DCN) discharges as much as the centralized battery (CN), then withholding will be zero, whereas if the decentralized battery has zero discharge, then withholding will be one.
-Therefore, our definition captures the percentage of quantity withholding.
-Our computation shows that quantity withholding $(2-k_f)/(4-k_f)$ is decreasing in $k_f$.
-Intuitively, this is because more fast generators mean that the battery can discharge more with less price impact, so the battery needs to withhold less to maximize profit.
-The quantity withholding percentage is $1/2 = 50\%$ when generators are mostly slow ($k_f \approx 0$) and is $1/3 \approx 33.3\%$ when generators are mostly fast ($k_f \approx 1$).
+Quantity withholding is decreasing in $k_f$.
+When more generators are fast, the battery can discharge more with less real-time price impact, so it needs to withhold less in order to maximize profit.
+The withholding percentage is $1/2=50\%$ when generators are mostly slow ($k_f\approx 0$) and $1/3\approx 33.3\%$ when generators are mostly fast ($k_f\approx 1$).